Meet the Pastors

 Here are some videos on the distinctives of a Baptist Church: The Values Project

 Here are links to a few of our important governing documents:

 P.S.
 We often get asked, “Why is there a brush in the wall?”

-Well, over 20 years ago, the congregation made the bricks for the church themselves.
-The pastor at the time, Howard, reportedly dropped the brush in a brick at the end of a long day.
-They decided to leave it there to remember making the bricks, and its now above the door to the pastors’ office.
+Well, over twenty years ago, the congregation made the bricks for the church themselves.
+Howard, the pastor at the time, reportedly dropped the brush in a brick at the end of a long day.
+They decided to leave it there to remember making the bricks, and it’s now above the door to the church office.